-The SpheroMatrices® array technology (patent pending) unlocks the biology contained within 3D spheroid model experiments by making simultaneous physical sections through all the spheroids in an experiment, retaining the 96 well plate format.
+The SpheroMatrices® array technology (patent pending) overcomes the challenges of obtaining quantitative data in 3D spheroid/microtissue experiments by aligning all the spheroids within a 96 well plate in a plane and making simultaneous physical sections through all the tissues, whilst retaining the experimental 96 well format.

-SpheroMatrices de-risks drug development by identifying and quantifying targets that would not be readily detected with currently available platforms.
-For more information, please visit www.spheromatrices.com.
+SpheroMatrices potentiates drug development in human relevant 3D models by identifying and quantifying targets that would not be accessible with currently available platforms.
+To find out more, visit www.spheromatrices.com.

 LDT facilitates focused exploration of FFPE or frozen tissues from investigative studies.
 The combination of laser microdissection, microarray, and molecular pathology techniques results in a powerful approach to tissue analysis for exploring molecular markers and pathway perturbations.
 The technique yields sufficient mRNA to enable a tissue region-specific unbiased pathways analysis for the identification of several candidate genes, and gene expression pathways for hypothesis generation and testing.